BlueSquare23/web-lgsm/docs/faq.md

       If you want to do that use SSH.
 This option is only for sending game server specific console commands to the running tmux session for your game server.

+4. Question: Why am I getting permission denied when trying to start my newly added game server?
+  - Answer: Game servers owned by other users require that you add a special sudoers rule in order to make the web-lgsm work properly.
+For more information please see, `docs/sudoers_info.md`.